Quantum Leap

 3/26: I used to watch Quantum Leap every single week for five seasons and loved everything about it.

 What a surprise when it was canceled afterwards due to declining viewership.
-The best parts are the time travel and Sam Beckett trying to figure out why he's transported to this person's life at a specific time, seeing a different face in the mirror, saying, "Oh, boy," righting a wrong and/or undoing a death, receiving several clues from time to time about his previous life, working with Al, and entering the moment of a leap.
+The best parts are the time travel and Sam Beckett trying to figure out why he's transported to this person's life at a specific time, seeing a different face in the mirror, saying, "Oh, boy," righting a wrong and/or undoing a death, receiving several clues from time to time about his previous life, working with Al who's a sex addict and can't stop talking about women, and entering the moment of a leap.

 At the same time, there's a lot of history going on plus the anachronisms because they haven't been invented or aren't yet in fashion.
 Sam also has to be careful about what he says because some of the words haven't entered the national lexicon.
 Ditto for keeping everything as normal as possible.
 One big flaw is that Sam is always at the same height every time he enters a person; what if one is actually 10 inches shorter or 5 inches taller?